elizaolariu/nimble/packages/nimble-components/src/drawer/drawer.spec.md

 ## Overview

-The `nimble-drawer` is a specialized dialog designed to slide in from either side of the page.
-It is typically used for navigation or configuration panes.
+The `nimble-drawer` is a specialized modal dialog designed to slide in from either side of the page.
+It is typically used for configuration panes.

 ### Background

 There is an existing drawer within nimble that is based on the FAST dialog.
 A number of bugs have been reported with the current drawer, and the best way to address them is to re-write the drawer with a custom template and to not inherit from the FAST dialog.

+As part of the re-write, the drawer's API and recommended usage will be scoped specifically for use as a modal pane.

 Relevant bugs:
 - [Change drawer to use dialog element](https://github.com/ni/nimble/issues/592)